sjdv1982/seamless/docs/sphinx/html/_sources/explained.md.txt

 # Seamless explained

 This document is for experienced developers.
-If you are a beginner in programming,
+If you are a beginner in programming, you are recommended to read [the beginner's guide](http://sjdv1982.github.io/seamless/sphinx/html/beginner.html) instead.

 ## Core concepts